open-mmlab/mmpose/docs/getting_started.md

 ```

 ## Benchmark
 You can get average inference speed using the following script.
-Not that it does not includes the IO time and pre-processing time.
+Note that it does not include the IO time and the pre-processing time.
 ```shell
 python tools/benchmark_inference.py ${MMPOSE_CONFIG_FILE}
 ```